opbokel/hellway/README.md

 The top of the screen shows the distance traveled, and also serves as a score.
 The second field is how much time left, and the third, is your current speed all in hexadecimal.

 Every checkpoint you receive more time, and the score and the car turn green.
+This will make will invincible for a few seconds.

 If the time is over the score and the car turn red, but you still can reach a checkpoint, since the car slowly decelerates.